solana-developers/professional-education/README.md

 > [!NOTE]
 > If you want to attend a training event and learn Solana (rather than run a training event yourself), follow [@solana_devs on X](https://x.com/solana_devs), and we'll let you know when the next course is running in a city near you or on Zoom!

+## Versions

+The training is written and tested with the following software.
+Students should avoid using older or newer software - the objective of the course is to understand Solana rather than

+ - node.js 22
+ - Solana CLI 1.18.x (whichever the latest 1.18 release is)
+ - Anchor 0.30.1.

 ## Training Offerings

 ### Main course